Size is everything!

 If the Pilgrim range feels tight then the next size up would be the Romany Classic as a day / weekend kayak and the Explorer as the faster more expedition kayak.

-The Romany Classic is easy to role and is probably the best all round performance kayak for the Medium sized paddler.
+The Romany Classic is easy to roll and is probably the best all round performance kayak for the Medium sized paddler.
 This is a popular kayak for both men and women.

 Classic and Explorer, these kayaks compliment each other in design.